-Ghee saturated fat is being considered now one of the best edible oils.
+Ghee saturated fat is being considered now as one of the best cooking oils.

-However, in the recent past because of high-fat content, ghee was almost like a taboo in the regular diet as it was assumed that high-fat content may stand detrimental to human cardiac health and one of the reasons behind the high cholesterol count in the blood.
+In the recent past, ghee was almost a taboo in the regular diet because of its high-fat content.
+It was assumed that high-fat content might stand detrimental to human cardiac health, and a ghee diet can be one reason behind the high cholesterol count in the blood.

 But gone are those days!
-Ghee is now being considered as the 21st-century superfood because of its huge fat content.
+Grass-fed Ghee is now being considered a 21st-century superfood because of its high-fat content.

-Dieticians and nutritionists are recommending ghee as one of the best dairies for maintaining good heart health and good immunity for its nutritional benefits and antioxidant supports.
+Dieticians and nutritionists recommend this dairy product as one of the best dairies for maintaining good heart health and good immunity for its nutritional benefits and antioxidant supports.

 High-fat content and heart-friendly!
 Don’t you find it inconsistent?

 Apparently yes!
-According to the concept of a healthy ayurvedic diet, ghee or clarified butter is one of the most preferred edible fats for people with an active lifestyle.
-Ghee diet is good for carrying ladies, and it is equally good for children too.
+According to the concept of a healthy ayurvedic diet, ghee or clarified butter is one of the most preferred cooking fats for people with an active lifestyle.
+A grass-fed organic ghee diet is good for carrying ladies, and it is equally good for children.
 Ketogenic diet followers prefer to have clarified butter in cooking because it is a reliable source of healthy fats, supporting the natural weight loss process initiated by the Ketogenic diet.

-But why it is so if this dairy delicacy is full of fat and fat is not good for heart health?
+But why is it so if this dairy delicacy is full of fat and we all know that fat is not good for heart health?
 If a fat-rich diet induces unwanted fat in the body, then how ghee helps in controlling obesity?

 This seems to be a clear twist!
-Moreover, dieticians and nutritionists currently are endorsing ghee diet claiming that this anhydrous fat helps in maintaining heart health.
+Moreover, dieticians and nutritionists are currently endorsing the ghee diet claiming that this anhydrous fat helps maintain heart health.
 Let’s find why and how ghee acts as heart-friendly!

 How much fat in ghee?

-Like any cooking oil, brown butter (ghee) is composed of almost 64% of saturated fats.
+Like any cooking oil, brown butter (ghee) comprises almost 64% of saturated fats.
 It is also rich in oxidized cholesterol: 259 μg/g, or 12.3% of total cholesterol.
-But if you can combine ghee cooked food and an exercise integrated active life, instead of raising cholesterol level, ghee diet can help in reducing cholesterol count.
+But if you can combine ghee-cooked food and an exercise integrated active life, instead of raising cholesterol level, a ghee diet can reduce harmful LDL cholesterol count.

-Cow Ghee contains up to 25% medium and short-chain fatty acids in comparison to normal dairy butter whereas Butter contains only 12-15%.
-Butyric acid, short-chain fatty acids, found in pure ghee is related to better gastrointestinal health.
-Butyrate works as a natural supplement of maintaining a healthy colon.
-Ghee benefits are applicable for people of all ages and lifestyle and hence ghee saturated fat is good.
+Cow Ghee contains up to 25% medium and short-chain fatty acids compared to normal dairy butter, whereas Butter contains only 12-15%.
+Butyric acid, a short-chain fatty acid, omega-3, found in pure ghee, is related to better gastrointestinal health.
+Butyrate works as a natural supplement for maintaining a healthy colon.
+Ghee benefits are applicable for people of all ages and lifestyles, and hence ghee saturated fat is good.

 Is ghee harmful to health?

 Pure ghee is a better option than commercially procured butter for its purity, zero lactose, and higher smoke point if analyzed ghee vs. butter.
-Some people believe that saturated fats are not good fats but as of now a pool of dieticians and health experts have expressed their consent that naturally and traditionally procured saturated fats like pure cow ghee is good for the users’ health.
+Some people believe that saturated fats are not good fats.
+Still, a pool of dieticians and health experts have expressed their consent that naturally and traditionally procured saturated fats like pure cow ghee are good for the users’ health.
 Grass-fed ghee contains Conjugated linoleic acid (CLA), a proven natural supplement for weight loss benefits, and its saturated fat content works as a filler food.

 You can use ghee for lowering cholesterol